breatheco-de/prompt-engineering-exercise-course/exercises/03.1-patient-story/README.md

 10. **Treatment Plan:**
     - Outline the proposed treatment plan.
-    - Include any recommended medications, therapies, or lifestyle changes.
+    - Include any recommended medication, therapy, or lifestyle changes.

 11. **Follow-Up:**
-    - Specify any follow-up appointments or additional tests required.
+    - Specify any required follow-up appointments or additional tests.
     - Mention any signs or symptoms that should prompt immediate medical attention.
 ```

 ## Instructions 📌

 1. Review the current prompt and the example of a detailed medical history.
-2. Improve the prompt by adding the necessary structure and details for a complete medical history.
+2. Improve the prompt by adding the given structure so that the AI generates something similar.
-   > Note: The information can be invented; it is only important to get the correct structure.
+3. Instruct the AI to act as a healthcare professional and generate a detailed medical history for an imaginary patient based on the given context.

-3. Compare your medical history with the provided example to verify completeness and accuracy.
+> Note: The information can be invented; it is only important to achieve the correct structure.

-By following these steps, you will be able to create text structures to achieve more detailed and useful results from the AI according to your use case.
+By following these steps, you will be able to use text structures to achieve more detailed and useful results from the AI according to your use case.
 Go ahead! 🚀